Tips for trading successfully

 Moving average crosses

-Finally, moving average crossovers can offer a sign that the trend you are trading is about to end – so you might want to get out early.
+Finally, moving average crossovers can offer a sign that the trend your trading is about to end – so you might want to get out early.
 If a short-term moving average (MA) or exponential moving average (EMA) crosses down below a longer-term MA or EMA, then a long position could be in danger.
 If it crosses above, on the other hand, your short trade may be at risk.

 Should you always stick to your take-profit order?